-LOCATION OF WORK: At approximately Latitude: 30.72802, Longitude: -90.512182, near the intersection of West Mulberry Street and 2nd Street to LA Highway 16, in Amite City, Louisiana, in Tangipahoa Parish, as shown on the enclosed drawings.

-Hydrologic Unit Code: 08070203 (Lower Mississippi- Lake Maurepas)
+LOCATION OF WORK: At approximately Latitude: 30.3855, Longitude: -89.9338, off of Fish Hatchery Rd., in Lacombe, Louisiana, in St. Tammany Parish, as shown on the enclosed drawings.
+Hydrologic Unit Code: 08090201 (Lake Pontchartrain- Liberty Bayou- Tchefuncta)

-CHARACTER OF WORK: Place approximately 1,365-cubic yards of hauled-in clay, approximately 625-cubic yards of concrete, and approximately 604-cubic yards of gravel to extend the existing West Mulberry Street by approximately 1,800-linear feet.
-The applicant proposes to compensate for unavoidable project-related impacts to 0.52-acre of jurisdictional wetlands through the purchase of wetland credits from a Corps' approved mitigation bank within the appropriate watershed.
+CHARACTER OF WORK: Place approximately 20,511-cubic yards of native earthen material and approximately 39,727-cubic yards of hauled-in earthen material to facilitate the construction of a sports complex facility to include 14 athletic fields, a multi-purpose facility building, an approximate 1.1-acre detention pond, associated parking lots, driveway, and appurtenant structures.
+The applicant proposes to compensate for unavoidable project-related impacts to 19.05-acres of jurisdictional wetlands through the purchase of wetland credits from a Corps' approved mitigation bank within the appropriate watershed.

 The comment period for the Department of the Army Permit will close 20 days from the date of this public notice.
 Written comments, including suggestions for modifications or objections to the proposed work, stating reasons thereof, are being solicited from anyone having interest in this permit and must be mailed so as to be received before or by the last day of the comment period.
-Letters concerning the Corps of Engineers permit application must reference the applicant's name and the Permit Application Number, and be mailed to the Corps of Engineers at the address above, ATTENTION: REGULATORY BRANCH.
+Letters concerning the Corps of Engineers permit application must reference the applicant's name and the Permit Application Number, and be mailed to the Corps of Engineers at the address above, ATTENTION: REGULATORY DIVISION.

 Individuals or parties may request an extension of time in which to comment on the proposed work by writing or e-mailing the Corps of Engineers Project Manager listed above.
 Any request must be specific and substantively supportive of the requested extension, and received by this office prior to the end of the initial comment period.
-The Section Chief will review the request and the requestor will be promptly notified of the decision to grant or deny the request.
+The Branch Chief will review the request and the requestor will be promptly notified of the decision to grant or deny the request.
 If granted, the time extension will be continuous to the initial comment period and, inclusive of the initial comment period, will not exceed a total of 30 calendar days.